Analysis | Trump, Biden and the facts: The tale of the tape

 But not all falsehoods are equal, and there are significant differences between the two men in how they mangle the facts.
-Here’s the tale of the tape in how the two men measure up before their first presidential debate.
+Here’s the tale of the tape in how Trump and Biden measure up before their first presidential debate.

 Biden